×

 We asked people in Vietnam if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "I probably did, but you get away with a lot in Vietnam.
 They just figure you're weird because you're a foreigner.
 For example, Vietnamese women don't drink or smoke unless they're prostitutes.
-But I could do both without consequence because I'm a foreigner," replied a member in Bien Hoa.
+But I could do both without consequence because I'm a foreigner," remarked one expat in Bien Hoa, Vietnam.

 "It is important to respect the local culture and traditions of Vietnam, so visitors should strive to be mindful of different customs.
 For instance, it is considered inappropriate to show public displays of affection, as well as dress too provocatively.
 Gesturing with your fingers is also seen as impolite and it is important to avoid discussing sensitive topics such as Vietnam's political regime and past wars.
-Additionally, it is best to take off your shoes before entering someone's home, and always accept an offer of food or drinks when offered, as it seen as disrespectful to turn it down," commented one expat who made the move to Vietnam.
+Additionally, it is best to take off your shoes before entering someone's home, and always accept an offer of food or drinks when offered, as it seen as disrespectful to turn it down," said one expat in Vietnam.

 Why do people move to Vietnam?